 Cedar Point season passes are a great deal, especially if you plan to visit the amusement park multiple times during the season.
 Here is the current pricing for Cedar Point season passes.

-2021 Gold Pass: $129.00 – The Gold pass includes unlimited visits to Cedar Point, Cedar Point Shores, free parking, and discounts throughout the park.
+2021 Gold Pass: $150.00 – The Gold pass includes unlimited visits to Cedar Point, Cedar Point Shores, free parking, early entry, and discounts throughout the park.

 2021 Pre-K Pass: FREE – Parents of children ages three to five can register them for a free Pre-K pass for the 2021 season.
 Children under three don’t require a pass.